fusionpbx/fusionpbx-docs/source/getting_started/installation_recommended_new.rst

    in your web browser or with a domain name for this server. https://000.000.000.000

-*It can take between 15-20 minutes to install*
+*It can take between 2-10 minutes to install* (Depending on internet speed)

 |